techscapades/arduino_pro_micro_macro_keyboard/README.md

 Henning Karlsen of Rinky-Dink Electronics for developing a lightweight OLED library.
 DroneBot workshop for providing the basic code to run the 74HC165 PISO shift register.
 Their libraries are included in the ZIP file.
+And also ArduinoGetStarted for providing the ezButton library.